 What are smart clothes?

-Smart fabrics, also known as smart wear, smart clothes, e-textiles, smart textiles, or monitor clothing, are garments that have been upgraded with technology to increase their functionality beyond simply wearing them.
+Smart fabrics, also known as smart wear, smart clothes, e-textiles, smart textiles, or monitor clothing, have been upgraded with technology to increase their functionality beyond simply wearing them.
 Some are made of advanced textiles that have interwoven circuitry.
 Others make use of sensors and extra hardware that enhance them to give them their smart functionality.

 The garments, including smart shirts and bodysuits, provide you with biometric data like heart rate, pulse rhythm, physical movement, and muscle strength.
 Most smart fabrics are enabled to work with apps.
 They can connect to programs and apps through Wi-Fi or Bluetooth on a secondary device in real-time.
 The electronic textiles’ prototypes date way back to the 1980s, but it took a lot of time, almost three decades, for the products to gain popularity.